volatiletech/sqlboiler/README.md

 pilot.DeleteGP()        // Global&Panic variant, combines the global db handle and panic on error.
 ```

-Note that it's slightly different for the query building openers----...
+Note that it's slightly different for the query building starters----...

 ### Automatic CreatedAt/UpdatedAt